 - Material type

-Disposable cups are among the most prominent items used by consumers and food outlets.
+Disposable cups are among the most prominent items used by consumers, food outlets, and quick-service restaurants.
 The rise in the on-the-go coffee and coffee culture has taken throwaway cups to new heights in the market.
 The market is expected to witness growth in revenues due to the increase in home delivery services and the increasing prevalence of pantry and small eateries in retail outlets, food trucks, coffee, and shops.

 The rise of online delivery platforms and mobile applications is underpinning the growth of throwaway products, especially dinnerware and containers.
 Countries such as India, Bangladesh, Sri Lanka, Nepal, and Indonesia have a high usage of dinnerware made from leaves and pottery.
 Another driving segment in these countries is the widespread presence of roadside stalls and small joints and outlets that rely on disposable trays, plates, cups, and cutlery.